tetianagorbach/semiparametric_inference_ACE_BD_FD_TD_efficiency_robustness/README.md

 sim_study_1 includes Rscripts, results, and reports for simulation study 1.

 sim_study_2 includes Rscripts, results, and reports for simulation study 2.

+sim_study_mv_cov includes Rscripts, results, and reports for the simulation study  with multivariate covariates, presented in the Appendix.